nilsding/waschi/README.md

 ### Register your Waschi!
 Go to http://waschi.org/register/ to register your Waschi.
-After registering you'll get two keys via mail which you have to put into the "key.php".
+After registering you'll get two keys via mail which you have to put into a "key.php", or you will receive the whole key-file.